KhanitthaLyn/KhanitthaLyn/README.md

 # 👋 Hi, I'm Khanittha!

-💻 Backend Developer exploring Microservices & distributed backend architecture (Java/Spring Boot).
+💻 Backend Developer (Java/Spring Boot) focused on microservices fundamentals and service-based architecture.

 🌍 Preparing to relocate to Germany in 2026.